-I believe every woman can benefit from trained labour support.
-Doulas understand the unique qualities of birth and provide holistic care to make birth a comfortable and empowering experience.
-Doulas educate families to have informed choices so you maintain control of your birth experience.
+Every parent can benefit from trained labour support.
+Doulas understand the unique qualities of birth and provide holistic care to make birthing a comfortable and empowering experience.
+Doulas educate families to help them make informed choices by educating so you can maintain control of your birthing experience.

 How many times will we meet pre-labour?